Rio de Janeiro Beaches: Discover the Best Beach for You

 7. Praia do Secreto — The secret spot in Rio de Janeiro

 Praia do Secreto, as the name suggests, is a hidden beach in Rio de Janeiro, as ‘Secreto’ means ‘secret’ in Portuguese.
 When the tide is low, a natural pool is formed between the rocky area.
-It is a bit dangerous to get there, as you need to climb the rocks to reach the stand and also to go back.
-But it’s worthed if you are feeling adventurous.
+It is a bit dangerous to get there, as you need to climb the rocks to reach the water and also to go back.
+Nevertheless, it is worth it if you are feeling adventurous.

 This beach is not at all famous among tourists.
-Not event lots of locals know about this place, so you could be one of the few people to evet go there.
+Not even many locals know about it, so you could be one of the few people to ever go there.

 Be aware!
-If the tide is high and there are big waves, don’t attempt to go down to this beach, as it is very dangerous to be there in situations like this.
+If the tide is high and the waves are big, do not attempt to go down to this beach.
+It is very dangerous to be there in these conditions.

 8. Praia do Abricó — Yes, Rio also has a nude beach

-Just after Prainha you can reach Grumari beach.
-It’s a nice family beach, calm and clear.
-On the left side of Grumari beach, behind the big rocks, there is a small beach called Abricó.
+Just beside Prainha is Grumari beach.
+It is a nice family beach, calm, and clear.
+On the left side of Grumari beach, behind the big rocks, there is a small beach area called Abricó.
 Abricó is the only nude beach in the city of Rio de Janeiro.
 Visitors can enjoy a view with great scenery and real privacy.
-You cannot see this part of the beach from the road as there are lots of rocks and trees in front of it.
+You cannot see this part of the beach from the road, as there are lots of rocks and trees in front of it.

-You can not reach it by public transportation and a car ride from Zona Sul to there might take more than an hour.
+You cannot reach it by public transportation.
+Furthermore, a car ride from Zona Sul to Grumari might take over an hour.
 Still worth the visit if you are a naturalist as this beach is indeed a very beautiful place.

-Now that you know a little bit about some of the greatest beaches in Rio, you can choose the one that better fits your personality, lifestyle or mood.
-There are also lots of other great beaches in Rio de Janeiro, you can Google it and ask around about them.
+Now that you know a little bit about some of the greatest beaches in Rio, you can choose the one that better fits your personality, lifestyle, or mood.
+There are also many other great beaches in Rio de Janeiro.
+You can Google it and ask around about them.
 Discover the best Rio de Janeiro beaches during your visit and have fun!